ibm-cloud-docs/virtual-servers/vsi_about_reserved.md

 ## Notifications
 {: #notifications-reserved-virtual-servers}

-You will receive an email notification one month before the end of the term on your reserved virtual server capacity.
+You receive an email notification one month before the end of the term on your reserved virtual server capacity.

 ## Next steps
 {: #next-steps-reserved-virtual-servers}

-After you've reviewed and decided on your options, it's time to provision your reserved capacity and instances.
+After you review and decided on your options, it's time to provision your reserved capacity and instances.
 To get started, review the following information:

    1. [Provisioning reserved capacity and instances](/docs/virtual-servers?topic=virtual-servers-provisioning-reserved-capacity-and-instances#provisioning-reserved-capacity-and-instances)
    2. [FAQs: Reserved capacity and instances](/docs/virtual-servers?topic=virtual-servers-faqs-reserved-capacity-and-instances#faqs-reserved-capacity-and-instances)